TimHi/openlibrary-data-helper/Readme.md

 ## Issues

 I'm not checking for existing entries.
 Duplicates may occure, I recommend running each dump only once.
 Checking for existing entries would make the performance even worse.
+Also there is no brainwork done to handle larger files.
+The work or author dump should be a problem.